fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 ## What is the assisted installer?

-The assisted installer is a shell script written in Bash shell scripting language (a language used to interface with the system), that goes through the installation proccess instructed in our guide [Running a node in a docker container](./fleek-network-running-a-node-in-a-docker-container).
+The assisted installer is a shell script written in Bash shell scripting language (a language used to interface with the system), that goes through the installation process instructed in our guide [Running a node in a docker container](./fleek-network-running-a-node-in-a-docker-container).
 Operating systems are highly customizable and some users might much prefer to set up the Network Node required applications and dependencies themselves.
 Some of these users have a lot of system-level knowledge, which not all other users have.
 By putting down the steps programmatically, or in a sequence of commands, we help reduce the frustration that some users might feel otherwise when following guides or long descriptive processes.

 The assisted installer is one of the many options we provide to onboard users of any shape, geographical location, and technical knowledge into the Fleek Network, an open network made for everybody.